CONTENTS

 - Defined as irreversible cessation of all cerebral and brainstem functioning.

-- Legally recognized as equivalent to cardiopulmonary death in the United States.
+- Brain death is legally recognized as equivalent to cardiopulmonary death in the United States.

-- Defined by a strict set of criteria which, once met, confers zero likelihood of neurologic recovery.
+- Brain death is defined by a strict set of criteria that, once met, confers zero likelihood of awakening from coma.

 - The final common pathway of brain death is shown below.